tildeleb/cuckoo/README.md

 Cuckoo Hash Tables
 ==================

-This package is an implementation of a Cuckoo Hash Table. [^1] A Cuckoo Hashtable is similar to Go's builtin map but uses multiple hash tables with a random walk slot eviction strategy when hashing conflicts occur.
+This package is an implementation of a Cuckoo Hash Table. [^1] A Cuckoo Hash Table is similar to Go's builtin map but uses multiple hash tables with a random walk slot eviction strategy when hashing conflicts occur.
 A hash table is comprised of buckets and each bucket can have multiple slots.
 Each slot contains a key/value pair.

 Load factors as high as .999 are achievable with the caveats that the amount of work per insertion increases as the hash table fills up (load factor increases) and the amount of work per delete increases with the number of hash tables and slots.
 The amount of work on Insert can be ameliorated by increasing the number of hash tables, the number of slots per bucket, or both.